jmerort/PPP3/README.md

 I prefer not to use the `PPP3.h` file or any other specific files, so I import the necessary libraries.
 I also do not use namespace std, as I always read people warning against it.
 This also means i don't use the `error()` function, throwing instead `runtime_error` and catching it accordingly.

+Modules seem to be beyond by (current?) understanding, so I'll just use headers for now.

 ## How to compile and run the files